gobeyondidentity/developer-docs/docs/sdks/swift-sdk/integrate-with-beyondidentity.md

 sidebar_position: 1
 ---

-This guide describes how to configure Beyond Identity as the primary IdP.
+This guide describes how to use Beyond Identity for authentication during an OAuth2 authorization flow.

 ## Prerequisites